squillero/computer-sciences/Python/exams/munodi/README.md

 ## Notes

-*Munodi Sequences* is a fantasy name, the sequences are technically rows in an irregular triangle giving trajectory of $n$ in Collatz problem.
+"Munodi sequence" is a fantasy name, the sequences are technically rows in an irregular triangle giving trajectory of $n$ in Collatz problem.
 See the OEIS's entry [A070165](https://oeis.org/A070165) for more details.
 [Lord Munodi](https://www.sparknotes.com/lit/gulliver/character/lord-munodi/) is a minor character in *Gulliver's Travels*.